 Let’s be honest, some people like talking about doing things but have no real urge to do them.
 It’s the talking part that attracts them in the first place.
 Talking can make us sound good.

-Travelling is a perfect example.
-People say they would like to visit certain places but even with ample time and money on their hands they choose to do something else.
+Traveling is a perfect example.
+People say they would like to visit certain places but even with ample time and money on their hands, they choose to do something else.

 There is absolutely nothing wrong with any of the above.
 Daydreaming is fun, creative and harmless.
 If you love to daydream, find someone who you can daydream with.